 Rawlings-Blake never grasped the level of frustration with poor city service and the need for transparency and meaningful reform.
 Perhaps her regular travels outside Baltimore as a rising star in the Democratic Party left her out of touch with the average citizen.

-Slow on Police Misconduct
+Halting on Police Reform

 Likewise on justice issues, the mayor was tin-eared when it came to citizen complaints of police misconduct and brutality, despite routinely approving cash settlements to victims of beatings and arbitrary arrests.